realm/jazzy/README.md

    This implies that `/Build/Products/MyMod.framework` exists and contains a `.swiftmodule`.
 Again the `--source-directory` is searched by default if `-F` is not passed in.
+5. With pre-generated symbolgraph files:
+    ```shell
+    jazzy --module MyMod --swift-build-tool symbolgraph
+          --symbolgraph_directory Build/symbolgraphs
+    ```
+    If you've separately generated symbolgraph files by the use of `-emit-symbol-graph`, you can pass the location of these files using `--symbolgraph_directory` from where they can be parsed directly.

 See `swift symbolgraph-extract -help` for all the things you can pass via `--build-tool-arguments`: if your module has dependencies then you may need